-20. Are there any other generally-applicable laws or regulations that may present issues for the use of blockchain technology (such as privacy and data protection law or insolvency law)?
+21. Are there any other generallyapplicable laws or regulations that may present issues for the use of blockchain technology (such as privacy and data protection law or insolvency law)?

-Russia has a set of generally applicable laws, which should be taken into account for the potential projects using blockchain technology.
+Russia has a set of generally applicable laws which should be taken into account for the potential projects using blockchain technology.
 Laws in the sphere of data protection, Internet regulation and consumer protections are of notable mentioning.

-Federal law on Personal Data No. 152-FZ of 27 July 2006 (the Personal Data Law) generally requires non-Russian service providers to initially collect and store personal data of Russian citizens on the databased located in Russia (the data localization requirement).
+Russian data protection laws generally require non-Russian service providers to initially collect and store personal data of Russian citizens in Russia (the data localization requirement).
 Failure to comply with this data localization requirement may result in blocking the service in Russia.
-Therefore, if a blockchain-based project is collecting personal data of Russian citizens, it must comply with this data localization requirement.
+Therefore, if a blockchain based project is collecting personal data of Russian citizens, it must comply with this data localization requirement.

-Further, Russian law distinguishes certain types of persons participating in Internet and other digital activities, and regulates their status.
+Further, Russian law distinguishes certain types of persons participating in internet and other digital activities, and regulates their status.
 The key law is Federal Law on Information, Informational Technologies and Protection of Information, No. 149-FZ, dated 27 July 2006 (the Information Law), Under article 10.1 of the Information Law, an information dissemination organizer (an IDO) is an owner or operator of any virtual resource (web-site, web-page or software) which allows users to interact with each other (send messages, comments, images, other communications) privately or publicly (including via chats, forums or comments posting).
 A non-Russian person could be an IDO if its resource targets the Russian audience.
 IDOs must comply with certain obligations provided in the Information Law.
-The key obligations are to register with, and send notifications to, Roskmonadzor; to store certain data in Russia; and to allow Russian security authorities to access the data.
+The key obligations are to register with, and send notifications to, Federal Service for Supervision of Communications, Information Technology and Mass Media of the Russian Federation (aka Roskmonadzor), a Russian Internet and data privacy regulator; to store certain data in Russia; and to allow Russian security authorities to access the data.
 Therefore, if any blockchain based solution or application allows users to communicate with each other, the owner of the solution may be required to comply with the IDO rules.